How do I schedule an appointment?

 What types of services are offered by Student Counseling Services?

-The Center offers brief individual therapy, group therapy, consultation for faculty, staff, parents, and students, and educational and outreach programs to the campus community.
+The Center offers brief individual and group counseling, consultation for faculty, staff, parents, and students, and educational and outreach programs to the campus community.
 Services are available throughout year.

 During the intake appointment, a student’s needs are assessed.
 Follow-up sessions are scheduled as appropriate to help a student work through his or her problems.
 Students are allowed 10 individual therapy sessions per academic year.
 The number of sessions may be extended if it is clinically-indicated.
 Students who want or need more frequent or longer-term contact with a counselor are referred to off-campus resources.
 Students may use group counseling as an adjunct or primary form of treatment.
 Group sessions are only limited by the number of groups available and the number of times any group meets.